Exill18/VisionScope/README.md

 ## Introduction

-**VisionScope** is a robust computer vision project focused on advanced object detection, with an emphasis on chessboard analysis and piece recognition.
-Utilizing the state-of-the-art YOLOv5 model, VisionScope provides tools for dataset management, model training, real-time inference, and result visualization.
+**VisionScope** is a computer vision project focused on advanced object detection, with an emphasis on chessboard analysis and piece recognition.
+Utilizing the YOLOv8 model, VisionScope provides tools for dataset management, model training, inference, and result visualization.
 Although designed for chess, the framework is flexible and can be extended to support general object detection tasks.

 The project includes a dedicated `ChessVision` submodule tailored for in-depth chess analysis and a Hugging Face demo for quick deployment and demonstration.